Frequently Asked Questions

 Why is SEO Important?

 SEO is important because it helps improve rankings so that your content is placed where searchers will more easily find it.
 Placing your website on the first page of Google has proven that search engine traffic can make (or break) an organization’s success.
 In addition to better rankings, SEO helps the search engine understand what each page is about and how it may be useful to the users.
 Search engine robots crawl each website by reading its code, within the code are specific descriptions that allow the robots to put your site in a category that best suits your website’s description.
 Even though search engines are very smart they still need help, they are not human therefore they cannot see websites the way we do.
 SEO allows your website to be easy to understand for both users and search engine robots.
-In other words, without SEO your website can be invisible to search engines and won’t show up for people in Las Vegas that are searching for your services.
+In other words, without local SEO, your website can be invisible to search engines and won’t show up for people in Las Vegas that are searching for your services.

 What ROI Can I Expect From SEO?